SamirTalwar/talks/design-patterns-in-the-21st-century.md

         }
     };

+Preparation looks like this:

+    interface Preparation {
+        Course madeOf(Ingredient deliciousIngredient);
+    }

-Which of course, is the same as this:
+So of course, the `prepareCake` object could also be written like this.

     Preparation prepareCake =
         deliciousIngredient ->
             new CakeMix(eggs, butter, sugar)
                 .combinedWith(deliciousIngredient);

+Because `Preparation` is an interface with a **Single Abstract Method**, any lambda with the same type signature as `Preparation`'s method signature can be assigned to an object of type `Preparation`.
+This means that `Preparation` is a **functional interface**.

-Which is *almost* the same as this:
+We can go one further.
+The above code is almost the same as this:

     Preparation prepareCake =
         new CakeMix(eggs, butter, sugar)::combinedWith;

 (Assuming `CakeMix` is an immutable value object.
-This code only constructs a single `CakeMix`; the above code constructs many.)
+This code only constructs a single `CakeMix`; the above code constructs a new one each time.)

 ### Well.